mistakia/nano-community/docs/introduction/investment-thesis.md

 ### Micropayments

-> Micropayments have never been feasible, despite 20 years of attempts, because it is not cost effective to run small payments (think $1 and below, down to pennies or fractions of a penny) through the existing credit/debit and banking systems.
+> Micropayments have never been feasible, despite 20 years of attempts, because it is not cost-effective to run small payments (think $1 and below, down to pennies or fractions of a penny) through the existing credit/debit and banking systems.
 The fee structure of those systems makes that nonviable.
 > <cite>Marc Andreessen</cite>

 With Nano, that's trivially easy.
 It is divisible down to 30 decimal places and is feeless.
 It's a revolution in unimaginably small value transfer as you can send its smallest unit to anyone in the world for free and instantly.
 It enables use cases that could not have existed beforehand and thus is easily one of the areas that will be hardest to predict.